SGSE18/health-ledger-network/README.md

 and will be used to sign new participants for the network.
 The Fabric Framework requires a private key generated with the elliptic curve algorithm.

-### New user work flow
+### New user workflow
-In Order to create a new key and a certificate, signed by the `mainorg.health-ledger.de` organization, we can leverage the `openssl` command line tool.
+In order to create new keys and certificates, signed by the `mainorg.health-ledger.de` organization, we can leverage the `openssl` command line tool.